What we learned from the Rangers' 2024 season

 Heim was an All-Star starter behind the plate and won his first Gold Glove Award last season.
 Though he faded in the second half, Heim caught every game of the Rangers’ postseason run and seemed primed to build off of his 2023.

 Instead, the Rangers’ catching core was one of the worst in the big leagues.
 Backup Andrew Knizner was signed to replace Mitch Garver, but Knizner was designated for assignment on Aug.
 6 after Texas acquired Carson Kelly at the Trade Deadline to beef up the position.
-Kelly was a quality addition, but he’s a free agent following this season.
+Kelly was a quality addition, but he’s a free agent this offseason.
 Former Top 100 prospect Sam Huff hasn’t gotten much leash over the past two seasons to prove himself at the big league level.

 The Rangers have continuously praised Heim’s work with the pitchers and his handling of a staff mixed with veterans and rookies.
 But it’s everything else with the catcher position that needs to get better for 2025.